 - a.
-Understand and address labour needs and gaps within the community. - b.
+Understand and address labour needs and gaps within the community, as well as skills, expertise and talent of our citizenry. - b.
 Increase local employment opportunities and job participation rates.

-- a.
-Support and partner in labour-related data collection to assess and monitor labour needs/gaps, and forecast future needs. - Develop partnerships with industry, institutes and other levels of government to facilitate skills development and deliver relevant marketplace education and training that meets current workforce needs, and strategically positions the Squamish workforce for future sector growth.
+a.
+Support and partner in labour-related data collection to assess and monitor labour needs/gaps, and forecast future needs.

-c.
+- Develop partnerships with industry, institutes and other levels of government to facilitate skills development and deliver relevant marketplace education and training that meets current workforce needs, and strategically positions the Squamish workforce for future sector growth. - c.
 Develop, and implement initiatives/programs through strategic partnerships to close the labour gap, with a focus on increasing job participation rates, notably among under-represented populations within the community.